AdaCore/spark2014/docs/lrm/source/packages.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In Ada interfacing to an external device or subsystem normally entails
-using one or more volatile variables to ensure that writes and reads
+using one or more effectively volatile objects to ensure that writes and reads
 to the device are not optimized by the compiler into internal register
 reads and writes.
-A variable is specified as Volatile using the Ada
-aspect or pragma Volatile or Atomic.
-Additionally a variable is
-volatile if its subtype is specified as volatile.

-|SPARK| refines the Volatile specification by introducing four new Boolean
+|SPARK| refines the specification of volatility by introducing four new Boolean
-aspects which may be applied only to objects declared as Volatile.
+aspects which may be applied only to effectively volatile objects.
 The aspects
-may be specified in the aspect specification of a Volatile object declaration
+may be specified in the aspect specification of an object declaration
-(this excludes volatile objects that are formal parameters).
+(this excludes effectively volatile objects that are formal parameters).

 The new aspects are: